 - Portability And High Assurance For Airborne Software

-- Serving as a key member of the Conformance and OS Subcommittees to formulate effective policies and procedures for FACE Technical Standard conformance including Operating Systems and run-time libraries
+- Serving on the Conformance Verification and Operating Systems Subcommittees to formulate effective policies and procedures for FACE Technical Standard conformance for Ada software

-- Working towards incorporating Ada 2012 capability set support in future versions of the FACE Technical Standard so that FACE component developers can take advantage of contract-based programming and other modern features
+- Ensuring Ada 2012 capability set support in the FACE Technical Standard so that FACE component developers can take advantage of contract-based programming and other modern features

 - Ada-development environments.
-AdaCore’s GNAT Pro Ada development environment supports a wide range of native and cross platforms and includes a variety of static and dynamic analysis tools.
+AdaCore’s GNAT Pro Ada development environment supports a wide range of native and cross platforms and is supplemented by a variety of static and dynamic analysis tools.
 One of the editions of this product, GNAT Pro Assurance, is especially suited to projects requiring long-term maintenance and/or safety certification based on a specific version of the GNAT Pro technology.

 - Capability set enforcement.
-The GNATcheck coding standard enforcement tool can check compliance with the restrictions defined by the Ada Safety capability sets.
+The GNATcheck coding standard enforcement tool can check conformance with the restrictions defined by each of the Ada capability sets.

 - Supplemental tools.
 Other AdaCore products that are useful to FACE application developers include the CodePeer advanced static analysis tool for detecting vulnerabilities and other errors in Ada code, the SPARK Pro formal methods-based toolsuite for verifying critical program properties with mathematics-based rigor, and the GNATcoverage dynamic analysis tool for checking source or object code coverage.